asmuth/clip/README.md

 fviz
 ====

-fviz is a command line tool and library for plotting data.
-The appearance of plots can be customized using a lightweight syntax that is very similar to CSS.
+fviz is a text-based drawing program.
+It generates custom charts, figures and other visualizations from simple expressions.

 You can run fviz from the command line, where it generates SVG, PNG and PDF output files.
 Additionally, you can embed it into your own application using the